campaslab/napari-stress/_sources/tutorials/point_and_click/demo_droplet_reconstruction_toolbox.md

 # Droplet reconstruction toolbox

-In order to save you the trouble of walking through each of the steps manually for the reconstruction of oil droplets, napari-stress provides you the droplet reconstruction toolbox (`Plugins > napari-stress > Droplet reconstruction toolbox`).
+In order to save you the trouble of walking through each of the steps manually for the reconstruction of oil droplets, napari-stress provides you the droplet reconstruction toolbox (`Tools > Surfaces > Droplet reconstruction toolbox`).
 Let's go through the princiiipal steps of the reconstruction:

 ## Principal steps
 The principal steps of the reconstruction procedure and the relevant settings are: